kissmetrics/km-support/README.md

 ### Get Amazon Keys

 You will first need to create a file `~/.amazon_keys` that holds your [AWS secret keys](https://portal.aws.amazon.com/gp/aws/securityCredentials).
-Steve Cox can provide credentials.
+These link to an S3 bucket the KISSmetrics team shares, so Steve Cox can provide credentials.
 Here's a quick way to add them in:

     echo "export AMAZON_ACCESS_KEY_ID='abcdefghijklmnop'" >> ~/.amazon_keys